Affirm, Amazon partner to enable pay-over-time feature - NewsBreak

 Affirm, Amazon partner to enable pay-over-time feature

-Aug 27 (Reuters) - Affirm Holdings Inc is partnering with e-commerce giant Amazon.com Inc to let shoppers make payments over time, the buy now, pay later firm said on Friday.
+(Reuters) - Affirm Holdings Inc said on Friday it has partnered with Amazon.com Inc to make its buy now, pay later service available to certain customers of the e-commerce giant, sending its shares 43% higher after the bell.

+In the United States, Australia and Europe, buy now, pay later is marketed as an alternative to credit cards.
+The service has soared in popularity during the pandemic as consumers seek other options to make purchases that are easier on their wallets.

-Select Amazon customers will be able to split the total cost of purchases of $50 or more into simple monthly payments by using Affirm, the San Francisco-based company said.
+San Francisco-based Affirm said select Amazon customers would be able to split the total cost of purchases of $50 or more into simple monthly payments using its service.

+It plans to roll out the feature to more customers in the coming months.

+Founded in 2012, Affirm has become one of the most well known buy now, pay later firms in the United States.

 Comments / 0